hong539/resume/README.md

 My resume to request a job.

+## to do list

+* parse pdf with Python
+* pipe text to html with some generator or render to outout html and related files

 ## quick start

 * [kmpg: a book could be generated from soruce with TeXLive toolchain](https://github.com/sysprog21/lkmpg)